 Civilian areas have been routinely bombed and deprived of assistance, and access to healthcare remains extremely poor in many areas.
 MSF’s presence is significantly constrained despite the immense needs.
 The Syrian government has not granted MSF authorisation to operate in the country, and our presence in areas outside government control is limited by insecurity.
-We run or directly support 13 health facilities in northern Syria, and provide remote support to around 25 health facilities countrywide.

 Since the 2011 protests in Syria, medics treating the wounded have been persecuted by the government and forced to develop underground networks.
 As the conflict escalated, so did the crackdown on medical assistance for people in opposition-held areas.
 Unable to obtain government authorisation to aid the sick and wounded, we started by supporting underground medical networks and entered northern Syria to provide medical care in an area largely cut-off from official assistance channels.Learn more